Skip to article frontmatterSkip to article content

 The integral approximates the sum ln1+ln2+ln3+...+lnn\ln 1 + \ln 2 + \ln 3 + ... + \ln n, which equals ln(n!)\ln(n!).

-Logarithm approximation The area under the curve of ln(x) approximates the sum of logarithms
+Graph showing how the area under the curve of ln(x) approximates the sum of logarithms used in Stirling's approximation

 Therefore: